apache/struts-site/source/core-developers/before-result-annotation.md

 # BeforeResult Annotation

-Marks a action method that needs to be executed before the result.
+Marks an action method that needs to be executed before the result.
 Return value is ignored.

 ## Usage

-The BeforeResult annotation can be applied at method level.
+The `BeforeResult` annotation can be applied at method level.

 ## Parameters